"CBD is my glimmer of hope" - Linda has endometriosis

 CBD oil as a daily companion

-We are totally impressed by Linda's energy and would like to take this opportunity to thank you very much for your openness.
-It is experiences like this that show how important CBD can be as an herbal supplement to common healing methods.
+We are genuinely impressed by Linda's energy and would like to take this opportunity to thank her very much for her openness.
+It is experiences like this that show how important CBD can be as a herbal supplement to common healing methods.

-«CBD oil became a ray of hope for me.
+«CBD oil became a beacon of hope for me.
 It makes me feel like I don't have to be so dependent on medication and have a natural helper on my side.»

 Sources and further links